-2) Add 1 $\mu$ L of the first stage PCR product from each tube to a tube containing the second stage PCR solution (99 $\mu$ L).
+2) Add $1 \mu L$ of the first stage PCR product from each tube to a tube containing the second stage PCR solution (99 $\mu L$ ).

-3) Perform the DNA amplification by repeating 30 cycles of denaturation at $94^{\circ}$ C for 30 seconds, annealing at an appropriate temperature for the primer (55°C for the primer in this example), and elongation at 72°C for 2 minutes.
+3) Perform the DNA amplification by repeating 30 cycles of denaturation at 94°C for 30 seconds, annealing at an appropriate temperature for the primer ( $55^{\circ}$ C for the primer in this example), and elongation at 72°C for 2 minutes.
+Add drops of mineral oil or suitable equivalent as needed during the reaction to prevent evaporation.